alexeicolin/javelin/README.md

     # mkdir -p /mnt/mtd/{usr,app}/{img,fs}

+Create a couple extra loop devices to be able to mount both `app` and `usr` at the same time (and maybe something else too), `loop0` exists by default:

+    # mknod /dev/loop1 b 7 1
+    # mknod /dev/loop2 b 7 2

 Then, to mount the file system, use two steps, for example for `usr` fs:

     # mount /mnt/mtd/usr/img